leahtsdudley/testing/kq_epic_post.md

 1. Even if there are only a few people directly working on it at first, start a new public Slack channel dedicated solely to the project.
 This centralizes conversations and makes it easier to find history and share with others.
 2. Communicate with other teams early if the work could span beyond your team.
 As these queries occur on a shared `issues-pull-requests` cluster, eventually the Issues team began work that overlapped with ours.
 If we'd started that conversation earlier we could have more quickly identified opportunities to collaborate.
 3. Be careful with your feature flags.
 When we were troubleshooting the dual writing bugs, we opened a pull request to implement a new pathway while also removing the old way.
 On the surface that seemed like an efficient way to do it, but what we didn't consider was that the two ways were controlled by different feature flags.
 So there was a gap between when the old one was turned off and the new one was fully ramped up.
 This was a contributing factor to our record mismatches.

 Additionally, this project generated some open questions for future development.
 1. The queries section of a service's scorecard only passes if there are no killed/slow queries.
 Even one causes it to fail.
 Is there a way that we can make this more granular to better estimate impact and priority?[^5]
-2. When attempting to verify the success of our transitions, we struggled to determine gain confidence as each source returned different results.
+2. When attempting to verify the success of our transitions, we struggled to determine gain confidence as each data source returned different results.
 Is there a better way to identify which source to use, how, and when?
 3. Transitions can be tricky and we encountered several setbacks.
 How can we improve this process to allow for better troubleshooting?

 ---